Stepan-coder/Python-VK-ORM/README.md

 ---
 ## **Installation**

+Will be soon...
+But for now, you can just add the `quanario` folder to the root of your project and use it as a regular library.

 ## **Usage**

-To start development, you need to install the module (see the `Installation` section) and import it into your project.
+To start development, you need to install the module (see the [installation](#installation) section) and import it into your project.
 An example of the simplest echo bot:

 <details><summary>See an example</summary><p>